Perrymason12/FLASHCARDS-FOR-KIDS-APP/README.md

 > MySQL for the database.
 This application is an app to help children
 > learn different concepts using flash cards.
 Include login and signup

-> could you create for me a read.me file for me about the app you have
-> just created for me and include the promts i wrote in the file

 ------------------------------------------------------------------------

 ## 👨‍💻 Author